At a Glance

 Rethink Mask Sizing

 CPAP masks of all types come in different sizes.
 Regular air leaks, discomfort, or pain may indicate that the mask you're using isn't the best size for your facial structure.
-Most manufacturers offer fit kits that allow you to try different sizes on at home and identify what works best for you.
+Most manufacturers offer fit kits (sometimes called fit packs) that allow you to try different sizes on at home and identify what works best for you.

 Try CPAP Mask Liners